COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 - Access water plans and other planning documents for your water plan area.

 - Visit the water monitoring portal for information on streamflow and groundwater levels.

 - Find out more about the water monitoring and data and the Environmental Flows Assessment Program.

-- Read the Water planning science plan (PDF, 2.6MB) to find out how we use science to develop water plans and improve water planning.
+- Read the Water planning science plan 2020-2030 to find out how we use science to develop water plans and improve water planning.

 - Find out about water metering and how metering data is used to measure water use.

 - Read about how we monitor and evaluate water use to ensure compliance with water regulations.